xint040/csce606teamcourseprojecteventnxt_FORKED/README.md

 #CSCE 606 Project GitHub EventNXT Group Home Page - SPRING 2024

 This is home page which has 2 apps: Old App & New App.
-We students of Spring 2024 continued to worked on the EventNXT_new_app.
+We, the students of Spring 2024, continued to worked on the EventNXT_new_app.
 For all the verification purposes please use the new app.

 New App Link: